FrancescoEmmanuel/SC_FibonacciBenchmark/README.md

 <br>

 ### Space complexity
 The space complexity of an algorithm is defined as the amount of memory or space an algorithm takes to run as a function of the length of the input.
 Space complexity is a way to evaluate the performance of an algorithm.
+In this section, I will be finding the space complexity of the two algorithms.
 <br>
 <br>
 For this test, I will be using the N value 1000